justinvdm/flume/readme.md

 ### api overview
 Applications can be thought of as pipelines.
-In the simplest case, we can have a single input at the top, followed by transformation functions:
+In the simplest case, we can have a single input at the top, followed by transform functions:

 ```js
 const src = input();